Kainat-N/FR_Datasets/README.md

 ## Future Work

-- Implement PFC for training models on WebFace42M with 1×GPU.
 - Conduct experiments on Masked Face Recognition (MFR)<sup>1</sup>.
 - Fix bugs in the test files once for all.